CELPIP Writing: Persuasion Techniques for Argument Essays

 Use Powerful and Persuasive Language:

-: Clearly express your ideas without unnecessary complexity.
+Be Clear and Concise: Clearly express your ideas without unnecessary complexity.
 Use straightforward language to enhance understanding.

 Choose Strong Verbs: Opt for action verbs that convey a sense of strength and conviction.
 For example, replace "It is believed" with "It asserts" for a more assertive tone.